 Yanagigawa of Sardines

-When placing the sardines in the frying pan, place them skin-side up.
-This will give them a nicer appearance.
-When skimming off the scum, wait until it has boiled.
-If you try to skim it off before it boils, the temperature will drop and the scum will sink.
+When adding the sardines to the pan, place them skin-side up.
+This will result in a more visually appealing dish.
+When removing the scum, wait until the broth boils.
+If you try to remove it before it boils, the temperature will drop and the scum will sink to the bottom.

 Cut off the tails of the hand-opened sardines, cut them in half lengthwise, and then cut them diagonally into thirds.
 Julienne the burdock root and soak it in water